mad-maths/mad-maths.github.io/_posts/2024-06-11-hamming_code.md

 Testing it out for more terms, we arrive at the beautiful result, that the error digit can be found out by simply calculating -

 $z_1 + 2z_2 + 4z_3$ !

+References -
+1. Lecture notes on Coding and Cryptography, by T.W.
+Korner.
+2. The holder of copyright for the image is unknown, but it was taken from [here](https://archon.library.illinois.edu/archives/index.php?p=digitallibrary/digitalcontent&id=11804)